kevinkarbstein/GenomeXtract/README.md

   --email               Your email for NCBI Entrez queries (STRING).
 ```

-### - assembleGenome.py / assembleGenes.py
+### - assembleOrgGenome.py

-**These scripts automatically extract and compare features, and align and assemble sequences/annotated CDS regions from files downloaded from NCBI**
+**This script automatically extracts and compares gene features, and aligns genome sequences from files downloaded from NCBI**

 ```
 # basic code: